-The Company's management selects accounting principles generally accepted in the United States of America and adopts methods for their accepted in the United States of America and adopts methods for their application.
+The Company's management selects accounting principles generally accepted in the United States of America and adopts methods for their application.
 The application of accounting principles requires the estimating, matching and timing of revenue and expense.
 Below is a summary of certain significant accounting policies selected by management.